 Okan Diner will have a similar homestyle Japanese menu as Wa Dining Okan but will specialize in noodle dishes like udon and soba, as well as Kamameshi - Japanese kettle rice cooked in an iron pot called a kama and mixed with various types of meat, seafood and vegetables and flavored with soy sauce, sake or rice wine.
 The restaurant will be open for lunch and dinner and also serve beer, wine and sake.

-Okan Diner is anticipated to open in late February.
+Okan Diner is anticipated to open in late February/early March.
 Visit Wa Dining Okan's website to get a feel for what to expect on the new menu - okanus.com.